databricks-industry-solutions/many-model-forecasting/README.md

 MMF expedites the development of sales and demand forecasting solutions on Databricks, including all critical phases: data preparation, training, backtesting, cross-validation, scoring, and deployment.
 Adopting a configuration-over-code approach, it minimizes the need for extensive coding.

 MMF integrates a variety of well-established and cutting-edge algorithms, including local statistical models, machine learning based models, global deep learning based models, and foundation time series models.
-MMF enables the parallel modeling of hundreds or thousands of time series using over 40 models leveraging Spark's distributed computing power.
-Users can apply multiple models at once and select the best performing one for each time series based on custom metrics.
+MMF enables parallel modeling of hundreds or thousands of time series leveraging Spark's distributed computing power.
+Users can apply multiple models at once and select the best performing one for each time series based on their custom metrics.

-With its extensible architecture, MMF allows technically proficient users to incorporate new models and algorithms, and modify the source code to their specific requirements.
+With its extensible architecture, MMF allows technically proficient users to incorporate new models and new algorithms.
+We recommend reading though the source code and modify it to your specific requirements.

 Get started now!